 Also CO + 2H+ + 2e- ------> C + H2O

-Using vinegar in HHO generators:
+Using vinegar in HHO Generators:

-A common person may reason that Vinegar a (5 to 10% solution of acetic acid) is a suitable electrolyte for DC Electrolysis to make HHO Gas.
+A common person may reason that Vinegar (a 5 to 10% solution of acetic acid) is a suitable electrolyte for DC Electrolysis to make HHO Gas.
 Why not?
 It's cheap, sometimes cheaper then bottled water, everybody can buy it around the corner, and it is very safe you can drink it.
 WRONG.

 It's not a good electrolyte, and you can NOT count on its stability.
-One of the reasons is that is not a solid with an high boiling point like the preferred KOH or NaOH, but pure Acetic Acid is a liquid, with a certain vapor pressure (you cannot smell cold KOH, while sniffing on a bottle of cold Acetic acid may let your nose fall off, it stinks pretty strong); and it has a boiling point not much higher than water.
+One of the reasons is that it is not a solid with a high boiling point like the preferred KOH or NaOH, but pure Acetic Acid is a liquid, with a certain vapor pressure (you cannot smell cold KOH, while sniffing on a bottle of cold Acetic acid may let your nose fall off, it stinks pretty strong); and it has a boiling point not much higher than water.

 (Water = 100°C, Acetic Acid = 118°C).
 And because many HHO Cells and HHO Hydrogen Boosters are run on elevated temperatures, some above 90°C, you can imagine that besides your HHO gas, a lot of water vapor (steam) AND also acetic acid vapors will escape such a HHO generator.
-Thus you are loosing your electrolyte if you use Vinegar, not so with NaOH and KOH.
+Thus you are losing your electrolyte if you use Vinegar, not so with NaOH and KOH.

-Acetic Acid gives Ethane gas + Carbon dioxide gas.
+Acetic Acid gives Ethane gas + Carbon-dioxide gas.
 So you get an un-useful gas CO2 (it extinguishes flames, doesn't promote explosions) and Ethane gas which is a flammable gas that will behave as a fuel.
 Your electrolyte, by the electrolysis process in your HHO dry cell cooks and vanishes trough your engine, you'll be left with plain water, without electrolyte, resistance goes up, amps go down, HHO gas production goes down, and your possible gain in MPG is pretty fast back to zero.

-Using Sodium Sulfate in your HHO generator:
+Using Sodium Sulfate in your HHO Generator:

 The electrolysis of an aqueous solution of sodium sulfate using inert electrodes does produce hydrogen at the cathode and oxygen at the anode, but a neutral solution of sodium sulfate remains unaltered by the electrolysis.

-Cathode Reaction : 4 H2O + 4 e(-) ==> 2 H2 + 4 OH(-)
+Cathode Reaction: 4 H2O + 4 e(-) ==> 2 H2 + 4 OH(-)

-Anode Reaction : 2 H2O ==> O2 + 4 H(+) + 4 e(-)
+Anode Reaction: 2 H2O ==> O2 + 4 H(+) + 4 e(-)

-The overall cell reaction is : 6 H2O ==> 2 H2 + O2 +4 H(+) +4 OH(-)
+The overall cell reaction is: 6 H2O ==> 2 H2 + O2 +4 H(+) +4 OH(-)

 Sodium sulfate is much weaker than lye, so you would need much more electrolyte and it quickly turns your water into a brown/red substance.
 Though it does not damage the electrodes in your HHO generator, it really does not look good.
 So the bottom line is that after all my experimentation I simply decided to stick to KOH for best production of HHO gas from my HHO Dry Cell Generators.
 Yes it is a caustic material, but just like any object or substance that can be potentially dangerous in the wrong hands, you simply need to study up on the material you are using and be responsible and keep it out of the reach of your children.
 NaOH or KOH, when used as electrolyte to produce HHO gas, from any type of HHO Generator is clean and will never damage your electrodes.